chinchalinchin/being-and-death/01_death.md

 Instead, the reader's attention is drawn only to the fact in the preceding that a concept exists in a logical form where it refers to a set of representations of our Being and explains some aspect of the relation that defines the class of objects thus being enumerated.
 The thing which all instances have in common is the concept.

 To make the existence of abstraction more apparent, we consider a concept whose existence is not up for the debate, or is at least tacitly assumed by all to have some passing claim to existence.
 In the same way **Platonic** Ideals are perceived, the concept of Number is never directly observed, only its manifestations.
 The concept of Number is an abstraction over a disjunction in existence, a union of partitions otherwise separate: The concept of two occurs in the complex of a bicycle as well it does in that of human eyes or sexual reproduction or the electrons in a helium atom, disparate phenomena that share only one commonality.
 If we substract the differences from these particular manifestations so that we are only left with what they have in common, the residue is exactly Number.

-By way of analogy, love is what remains when the bride and groom have been negated, when the content of the world has been removed and all that is left is the bare relation, its intentional form; A concept is the meaning of a particular class of forms; A concept is the abstraction of a particular relation between disjunct sets of objects, what remains when everything else has been removed.
+By way of analogy, love is what remains when the bride and groom have been negated, when the content of the world has been removed and all that is left is the bare relation, its intentional form.
+A concept is the meaning of a particular class of forms; A concept is the abstraction of a particular relation between disjunct sets of objects, what remains when everything else has been removed.
 This is how we apprehend the so-called **Platonic** Ideals.
 To question the existence of love is to also question the existence of Number.
 We therefore conclude this concept and all others must at least share the same type of existence as that given to Number.

 Death is not like this, as it can be neither objectified nor conceptualized.
 Thus, it can not claim existence through either of these modes of Being.
 We will elaborate upon these two ideas in the following sections.